hiero-ledger/hiero-sdk-python/docs/sdk_developers/training/transaction_lifecycle.md

 ## 4. Execute the Transaction

 Submit the transaction to the Hedera network.
-This returns a `TransactionResponse` indicating the network received it.
+This returns a `TransactionReceipt` indicating the network has processed it.

 ```python
 receipt = transaction.execute(client)